-The drugs on the Drug List are only those covered under Medicare Part D.
+The drugs on the "Drug List" are only those covered under Medicare Part D.

-We will generally cover a drug on the plan's Drug List as long as you follow the other coverage rules explained in this chapter and the use of the drug is a medically accepted indication.
-A "medically accepted indication" is a use of the drug that is either:
+We will generally cover a drug on the plan's "Drug List" as long as you follow the other coverage rules explained in this chapter and the use of the drug is a medically accepted indication.
+A medically accepted indication is a use of the drug that is either:

-- Approved by the Food and Drug Administration for the diagnosis or condition for which it is being prescribed. - -- or -- Supported by certain references, such as the American Hospital Formulary Service Drug Information and the DRUGDEX Information System.
+- Approved by the Food and Drug Administration for the diagnosis or condition for which it is being prescribed. - or -- Supported by certain references, such as the American Hospital Formulary Service Drug Information and the DRUGDEX Information System.

-The Drug List includes brand name drugs and generic drugs.
+The "Drug List" includes brand name drugs and generic drugs.

 A brand name drug is a prescription drug that is sold under a trademarked name owned by the drug manufacturer.
 Brand name drugs that are more complex than typical drugs (for example, drugs that are based on a protein) are called biological products.
-On the drug list, when we refer to "drugs," this could mean a drug or a biological product.
+On the "Drug List", when we refer to drugs, this could mean a drug or a biological product.

 A generic drug is a prescription drug that has the same active ingredients as the brand name drug.
-Generally, generics work just as well as the brand name drug and usually cost less.
+Since biological products are more complex than typical drugs, instead of having a generic form, they have alternatives that are called biosimilars.
+Generally, generics and biosimilars work just as well as the brand name drug or biological product and usually cost less.
 There are generic drug substitutes available for many brand name drugs.
+There are biosimilar alternatives for some biological products.

-What is not on the Drug List?
+What is not on the "Drug List"?